audrey-b/simanalyse/README.md

 #> an nlist object with 3 natomic elements
 ```

+Several more performance measures are available and can be specified
+using the *measures* argument (see ?sma\_evaluate for details).
+You may
-You may also create custom performance measures.
-The example below shows
+also create custom performance measures.
+The example below shows how to
-how to reproduce the results above with custom code.
+reproduce the results above with custom code.

 ``` r
 sma_evaluate(results.derived,